JuanruMaryGuo/RegressionReportGen/README.md

 8. Numpy
 9. Docx

-There is another thing to mention that your input file must by lined as Y X.
+There is another thing to mention that your input file must be lined as Y X.